If you’ve been feeling depressed, the following is one of the biggest causes of unhappiness – plus I share a tool for how to overcome it!

 You don’t get the “external” life perk which comes from doing that thing you know you gotta do – and thereby attaining what you wanted to attain!

 Woody has joked that he believes that there’s life on other planets — and they’re far ahead of us technologically.
 Not because they’re light-years ahead.
 No, no. They’re simply fifteen minutes ahead of us.
-They have an extra 15 minutes in their day.
 Woody proposes that if we here on earth just had an extra fifteen minutes in our day, we could accomplish so much more.